kinderp/3183/README.md

 As you can see you have a row with the 3 fields `session`, `title`, `logo` that you have defined in your model

 ![header](https://github.com/kinderp/3183/blob/master/header.png)

+## Usage

+Controller classes has not been created yet, so data are hardcoded in main.py.
+If you run `python main.py` in the root dir project a pdf like below will be generated: